Gordoburrito/gatsby-netlify-cms/src/pages/products/index.md

       do you think it would be the same for a local coffee shop?
 Unfortunately not.
 But we are VERY transparent with our pricing.
 Screw companies that take advantage of you.
 We are open and honest with what we charge.
+  - question: How much do you charge for your services?
+    answer: Great question and I have the WORST answer for you.
+It depends.
+Imagine if Starbucks came and asked to work with them on Social Media management, do you think it would be the same for a local coffee shop?
+Unfortunately not.
+But we are VERY transparent with our pricing.
+Screw companies that take advantage of you.
+We are open and honest with what we charge.
   - question: Am I locked into a contract if we work together?
     answer: Yes and no. We truly do work by honesty, integrity, and trust.
 And we like our clients to do the same.
 While we do have contracts, you’ll never